 There’s also a lot to do, both on and near the property.
-We’ve taken advantage of the bike rentals many times, and their summer Kids for All Seasons has supervised activities for kids ages 5 through 12.
+We’ve taken advantage of the bike rentals many times.
+Their summer Kids for All Seasons has supervised activities for kids ages 5 through 12.
 It’s easy to book babysitting through the hotel and enjoy a little grownup time during your family vacation.

-TIP: When you’re ready to book a Santa Barbara hotel, keep in mind that we have access to exclusive VIP amenities.
+TIP: When you’re ready to book a Santa Barbara hotel, keep in mind that you have access to exclusive VIP amenities.
 If you book through my Santa Barbara Virtuoso page, you’ll get extras like complimentary breakfasts, room upgrades, and spa credits that make family travel a lot easier.